Acrylonitrile butadiene styrene: Machining

 ABS is manufactured in a variety of grades, but for precision machining of ABS structural parts, it is recommended to use Machine Grade ABS.
-Machine Grade ABS is easily machined via standard machining techniques including; turning, drilling, milling, and sawing.
-ABS can be chemically affixed to itself and other like plastics.
+Machine Grade ABS is easily machined via standard techniques, including turning, drilling, milling, and sawing.
+ABS parts can be welded together by heating the joint surfaces until they begin to melt; reinforcement can be applied to such a joint by melting a thin ABS rod.
+ABS parts can also be chemically affixed to each other, and to other sufficiently similar plastics, by means of solvents.

 Applications

 ABS was patented in 1948 and introduced to commercial markets by the Borg-Warner Corporation in 1954.

 ABS's light weight and ability to be injection molded and extruded make it useful in manufacturing products such as drain-waste-vent (DWV) pipe systems.
-Musical instruments such as recorders, plastic oboes and clarinets, piano movements, and keyboard keycaps are commonly made out of ABS.
+Musical instruments such as plastic recorders, oboes, and clarinets, and some parts for piano actions, are commonly made out of ABS, as are computer keyboard keycaps.

-Other uses include golf club heads (because of its good shock absorbance), automotive trim components, automotive bumper bars, binoculars, inhalers, monoculars, nebulizers, non-absorbable sutures, tendon prostheses, drug-delivery systems tracheal tubes, enclosures for electrical and electronic assemblies (such as computer cases), protective headgear, whitewater canoes, buffer edging for furniture and joinery panels, luggage and protective carrying cases, pen housings, and small kitchen appliances.
-Toys, including LEGO (Lego bricks have been made from ABS since 1958) and Kre-O bricks, are a common application.
+Other uses include golf club heads (because of its good shock absorbance), automotive trim components, automotive bumper bars, binoculars and monoculars, inhalers, nebulizers, non-absorbable sutures, tendon prostheses, drug-delivery systems tracheal tubes, enclosures for electrical and electronic assemblies (such as computer cases), protective headgear, whitewater canoes, buffer edging for furniture and joinery panels, luggage and protective carrying cases, pen housings, and small kitchen appliances.
+Toys, including LEGO (Lego bricks have primarily been made from ABS since 1963) and Kre-O bricks, are a common application.

-Household and consumer goods comprise the major applications of ABS.

 ABS plastic ground down to an average diameter of less than 1 micrometer is used as the colorant in some tattoo inks.